 Here are some notable pros and cons of the website development platform.

-Can be used for free -- You can sign up for a free account at Weebly and get 500 megabytes of storage space for external files, free website hosting and default domain, and much more!
-Try Weebly out, and once you get the hang of it, you can upgrade it and get extra functions to really make your website shine.
+- Can be used for free — You can sign up for a free account and get 500 megabytes of storage space for external files, free website hosting and default domain, and much more!
+Try it out, and once you get the hang of it, you can upgrade it and get extra functions to really make your website shine.

-Easy to pack up and leave -- If you want to delete your Weebly account, no worries!
-Just tell Weebly that you want your account gone, and they’ll take care of all the clean-up work for you.
+- Easy to pack up and leave — If you want to delete your account, no worries!
+Just tell them that you want your account gone, and they’ll take care of all the clean-up work for you.

-Interface is somewhat clunky -- Compared to some of its competitors, Weebly has an interface that is a little less free-form.
+- Interface is somewhat clunky — Compared to some of its competitors, it has an interface that is a little less free-form.
 Certain elements have to go in specific spaces, and you may get frustrated by not being able to put an element exactly where you want it.

 Whether Weebly is good or not depends on your needs.
-Overall, it leans a bit more towards ease-of-use when it comes to building websites (similar to its main competitor, Wix.com), rather than opting for more powerful features and better control.
-There are several alternatives to Weebly that can fulfill these needs, such as Jimdo.com or Squarespace.com.
+Overall, it leans a bit more towards ease-of-use when it comes to building websites, rather than opting for more powerful features and better control.
+There are several alternatives to Weebly that can fulfill these needs, such as Jimdo or Wix.